Jonny Clayton: 2026

+At the 2026 World Championship, Clayton reached his second World Championship quarter-final by defeating Andreas Harrysson 4–2.
+He was beaten 5–2 by Ryan Searle.
+On 5 January 2026, Clayton was selected to compete in the Premier League for the first time since 2023.
+He reached the final of the Belgian Darts Open, which he lost 8–6 to Luke Humphries.
+He was also a finalist at Players Championship 16 in May, losing 8–3 to Andrew Gilding.

+On his return to the Premier League, Clayton achieved four nightly wins during the league stage.
+He finished second in the league table with 34 points to qualify for the play-offs.
+On Finals Night on 28 May, he missed a match dart in the deciding leg of his semi-final against Luke Humphries, leading to a 10–9 defeat.
+Clayton finished as runner-up at Players Championship 19, losing 8–5 to Jeffrey de Graaf in his third ranking final of the year.
+At the New Zealand Darts Masters, he won his second World Series title by defeating Gerwyn Price 8–4 in the final.

 Personal life

 Clayton has a wife, Ellen, and two children.
 Before becoming a professional darts player, Clayton worked as a plasterer for Carmarthenshire County Council.
 He continued to work his plastering job for several years into his darts career.
 In 2022, he quit plastering to focus on darts full-time.

 Clayton was a scrum-half and captain of amateur rugby union club Pontyberem RFC.
 A lounge named "The Ferret Lounge" has been established at the club in Clayton’s honour.
 He is a supporter of English football club Liverpool.
 He has the number 97 under the back of his collar on his shirt, as a mark of respect for the people who died in the Hillsborough disaster.

 Clayton's father, John, died in July 2023.
 He considered quitting darts as a result.
 During a post-match press conference in December 2024, Clayton said, "It was over, I won’t lie to you.
 I had no interest, I didn’t want to play the game, I didn’t want to travel.
 It meant nothing to me… When I lost my dad, it hurt.
 He was my inspiration to keep playing.
 I said, 'That is it – I don’t want to do it any more.'"